nicoscattaneo/PixSim/README.md

 ```

 Three different files per simulation period are generated when the
 `ManagementFunction` is applied.
-For example, for the first time step
+For example, for the first simulated
-(001), the following files are generated
+period (001), the following files are generated:

 ``` r
 Results <- list.files(Fold, pattern = "001")